-Let’s face it: business credit reports contain a lot of jargon and can be tough to understand.
-If you checked out our overview on business credit scores, you know how important it is to keep an eye on your report and review yours with a fine-tooth comb.
+Let’s face it: business credit reports contain a lot of jargon and can be difficult to understand.
+If you’ve checked out our overview on business credit scores, you know how important it is to keep an eye on your report and review yours with a fine-tooth comb.

 If you have ever received a business loan, you may see what is called a UCC filing statement on your report.
 You might worry and think “What is this?
 How did it get there?
 What does it do, and how do I get rid of it?”

 They can be the difference in being approved or denied funding for your business, but don’t worry, understanding how UCC-1 filings affect your business is easy.
 This article will have you ready to take charge of your credit score and take your small business to the next level.